rodralez/NaveGo/README.md

 NaveGo: an open-source MATLAB/GNU-Octave toolbox for processing integrated navigation systems and performing inertial sensors profiling analysis.

-NaveGo is an open-source MATLAB/GNU Octave toolbox for processing integrated navigation systems, simulating inertial sensors and GPS receptor, and performing inertial sensors analysis that is freely available online.
+NaveGo is an open-source MATLAB/GNU Octave toolbox for processing integrated navigation systems, simulating inertial sensors and GPS receptor freely available online.
+It also performs inertial sensors analysis using the Allan variance.
 It is developed under MATLAB/GNU-Octave due to this programming language has become a *de facto* standard for simulation and mathematical computing.
 NaveGo has been verified by processing real-world data from a real trajectory and contrasting results with a commercial, closed-source software package.
 Difference between both solutions have shown to be negligible.
 For more information read (Gonzalez et al., 2017).

 NaveGo is supported at the moment by three academic research groups: GridTics at the National University of Technology (Argentina), Engineering School at the National University of Cuyo (Argentina), and DIATI at the Politecnico di Torino (Italy).